 Of course, it all went horribly wrong.
 The band disappeared to the Bahamas where their producers Chris Franz and Tina Weymouth (from Talking Heads) tried their best to get Shaun to be more interested in recording than in smoking large amounts of crack.

-The lacklustre album Yes Please (1992) was the disappointing result.
-Factory Records went bankrupt and the Mondays split up shortly afterwards.
+The lacklustre album Yes Please!
+(1992) was the disappointing result.
+Factory Records went bankrupt – due, in part, to the spiralling costs of the album – and the Mondays split up shortly afterwards.

 Shaun formed Black Grape and Bez wrote his autobiography.